HOW LONG DOES THE COURSE TAKE?

 DID YOU FORGET TO INCLUDE A LESSON ON THE NEW COVENANT?

 The course is actually still being written.
 Most of the lessons are finished at this point, so we've put them up on the site.
 But there are two more lessons still to be completed.
 The first is actually an introduction to Covenant Theology, and the other is a lesson on the New Covenant.
-Lord willing, everything will be completed and up online by the end of 2019.
+Lord willing, the lesson on the New Covenant will be up by the end of JULY 2020.
+The lesson that is the introduction to Covenant Theology will hopefully be up by the Fall of 2020.

 CAN YOU GIVE ME AN IDEA OF YOUR GENERAL THEOLOGOCAL FRAMEWORK?